krakend/krakend-documentation/telemetry/opencensus.md

   - "[SERVICE: Opencensus]"
 ---
 {{< note title="OpenCensus is no longer mantained" type="error" >}}
-KrakenD has traditionally offered its telemetry integration through this **OpenCensus** component, which has provided reliable service for over six years, but now has transitioned to the more modern and robust [OpenTelemetry](/docs/telemetry/opentelemetry/) framework.
+KrakenD has traditionally offered its telemetry integration through this **OpenCensus** component, which has provided reliable service for over six years, but now is transitioning to the more modern and robust [OpenTelemetry](/docs/telemetry/opentelemetry/) framework.

-As a result of a change in the industry, the OpenCensus integration is no longer mantained, we recommend you to migrate to [OpenTelemetry](/docs/telemetry/opentelemetry/).
+As a result of a change in the industry, the OpenCensus integration is no longer mantained, and all efforts are focused on [OpenTelemetry](/docs/telemetry/opentelemetry/).
 {{< /note >}}

 The Opencensus exporter is a single component that allows you to **export data to multiple providers**, both open source and privative.